aws-samples/pixel-streaming-on-eks/docs/UNREAL_ENGINE_EN.md

 ## Cross-compiling for Linux
 - To cross-compile for Linux, download and install clang.
-The version of clang required varies based on the UE version.
-For 5.0.3, use lang-13.0.1-based.
+The version of clang required varies based on the Unreal Engine version.
+For example, for 5.0.3 use clang-13.0.1-based.
     - https://cdn.unrealengine.com/CrossToolchain_Linux/v20_clang-13.0.1-centos7.exe
+- After downloading and installing, restart Unreal Engine.
+- Verify that the installation was successful
+TODO insert screenshot
-- After downloading and installing, restart UE.
-You can now select Linux from the Platforms in UE, and compile for Linux.
+- You can now select Linux from the Platforms in Unreal Engine, and compile for Linux.

+TODO Copy the package to the `containers/pixel-streaming/ue5-sample/` directory

 ### References
 - https://docs.unrealengine.com/5.1/en-US/linux-development-requirements-for-unreal-engine/